 In many sports, athletes are required to start, stop, cut, move, and change direction at the drop of a dime.
 Being able to do this with optimal efficiency can decide whether a ball is caught, a pass is defended, or a runner is able to cut back towards the open hole to score a touchdown.

 Deceleration plays a vital part in helping young athletes develop agility.
 Many injuries happen during deceleration when athletes look to change direction.
-It is a necessity that we teach athletes to properly decelerate in space as a means of teaching acceleration.
+Above all, we need to teach athletes to properly decelerate in space as a means of teaching acceleration.
 In truth, you cannot teach one skill set while neglecting the other.
 The athlete needs to learn to slow down effectively before we can teach them to speed up.

 The focus of any program designed to improve agility should simply be to develop movement skills with appropriateness of activity.
 While utilizing great coaching, an athlete can grow and develop movement mastery prior to taking on more advanced skill areas.